everybytesystems/dhis2-dataflow-sdk/docs/ENHANCED_APIS.md

 # Enhanced APIs Documentation

-This document describes the enhanced APIs in the DHIS2 DataFlow SDK that provide version-aware functionality and comprehensive feature support.
+This document describes the enhanced APIs in the DHIS2 EBSCore SDK that provide version-aware functionality and comprehensive feature support.

 ## Overview